OSGeo/gdal/doc/source/programs/index.rst

     - :ref:`gdal_raster_scale`: Scale the values of the bands of a raster dataset.
     - :ref:`gdal_raster_select`: Select a subset of bands from a raster dataset.
     - :ref:`gdal_raster_set_type`: Modify the data type of bands of a raster dataset
+    - :ref:`gdal_raster_shift_longitude`: Shift the longitude values of a raster dataset.
     - :ref:`gdal_raster_sieve`: Remove small raster polygons.
     - :ref:`gdal_raster_slope`: Generate a slope map.
     - :ref:`gdal_raster_stack`: Combine together input bands into a multi-band output, either virtual (VRT) or materialized.